 Such will, in turn, make a firm competitive and profitable.
 Furthermore, it brings about enhanced communication.
 By adhering to these standards, companies improve communication channels both internally and externally.
 IPC standards ensure that everybody uses the same terminology while agreeing on set expectations.

-Also, by adhering to IPC standards, PCB manufacturing firms are assured of reduced PCB manufacturing costs.
+Also, by adhering to IPC standards, correct PCB service provider.
+Thankfully, there are various PCB manufacturing firms are assured of reduced PCB manufacturing costs.
 With improved quality and miscommunications, there’s little to no likelihood of reworks and delays.
 IPC standards also bring about improved company reputation in addition to new opportunities.
 Complying with standards recognized internationally, such as the ones from IPC, gives the firm instant credibility.

 （Microchip production plant）